kojix2/uing/README.md

 - libui libraries are generated using GitHub Actions at [kojix2/libui-ng](https://github.com/kojix2/libui-ng) in the pre-build branch.
   - Enhancement patches such as image display functionality are provided on the dev branch.

+### Sustainability

+From experience, maintaining a GUI library is harder than it looks, often requiring two to three times more effort than expected.
+Rather than chasing new features, we should prioritize **sustainability**.

 ### Memory Safety

 UIng applies several strategies to ensure safe interoperation between Crystal’s garbage-collected runtime and native C code: